Tioman Island, Malaysia

 There are lots of buses that go to Mersing from different parts of the country.
 I would recommend booking a ticket in advance with Bus Online Ticket.

 Not every option is online but it’s risky to turn up without a reservation, so here are my top tips that you can book before you arrive.

 If you’re looking to book a budget option in advance, you could try Cheers Chalet near Telek.

-For one of the most popular places at ABC Beach, I would suggest the lovely ABC Chalet.
+For one of the most popular places at the main beach, I would suggest the lovely ABC Beach Tioman.

 If you want something chilled, away from the busier parts, check out Beach Shack Chalet.

-And if you feel like a luxurious splurge, have a look at either Bagus Place or Japamala Resort.
+And if you feel like a luxurious splurge, have a look at the stunning Japamala Resort, right on the water.

 8 thoughts on “A jungle island in Malaysia”